forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: We continue to improve the usability of existing `sfdx` commands, such as more intuitive flag names and using spaces as separators, similar to how `sf` works.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.
 We're doing this work plugin by plugin.
-This week's release includes updated[plugin-packaging](https://github.com/salesforcecli/plugin-packaging) and [plugin-user](https://github.com/salesforcecli/plugin-user).
-Don't worry, the `sfdx` commands and their flags still work _exactly_ the same as before!
+This week's release includes updated [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) and [plugin-user](https://github.com/salesforcecli/plugin-user).
+Don't worry, the `sfdx` commands and their flags still work the same as before!
 But give the new style a try -- we think you'll like it.

     These are the new command names.
 For each command, you can still use colons instead of spaces, such as `org:create:user`.